Cracking the last-mile delivery to the world’s trouble spots

 Every day Damco deliver essential supplies to the world’s trouble spots.
 It is not always the 7,000 miles ocean journey that represents the biggest challenge, but rather the inland delivery in complex environments that provides both political and physical barriers.
-Get an insight into how Damco handles such delivery challenges right here.
+Get an insight into how Damco handles such last-mile delivery challenges right here.

 The sun is burning in the sky, the air is dry and it is 40 degrees.
 At the orphanage in Juba in South Sudan food supplies are low and there is not enough food for all the home’s children.
 Currently one child a day dies from hunger.
 Every day new children arrive at the orphanage, fleeing their homes because of the yearlong conflict in the country.
 The orphanage desperately needs food, medicine and clothing.
 However, it is difficult to get the necessary supplies in line with the increasing need because of the legal restrictions that Sudan is subject to by the UN.
-Only a few carriers are allowed to deliver to the orphanage, and therefore it is difficult to find a partner who can deliver the essential supplies.
+Only a few carriers are allowed to deliver to the orphanage, and therefore it is difficult to find a partner who can manage the last-mile delivery of essential supplies.

 This is what a typical scenario could look like, when Damco delivers emergency aid to Africa in cooperation with international relief organizations.
 However, delivery to the world’s trouble spots may also involve delivery of equipment, vehicles and manpower to military operations around the world, and include many other barriers than legal, says Mads Drejer, Chief Commercial Officer at Damco Nordics: